MargaridaVictoriano/Battleship-Quadtree/README.md

 `sudo apt-get install build-essential`

-To compile the program you simply need to run the following terminal comand:
+To compile the program to use the matrix mode you simply need to run the following terminal comand:

  `make`